-Students accepted into the Accelerated Program must complete the 120 credits and 38 courses (Georgetown College students) or 40 courses (SFS students) required for their Bachelor’s degree programs, as well as the 39 credits required for the CCT Master’s degree program.
-A maximum of six credits may be double-counted toward both the undergraduate and CCT graduate degrees, with the possibility for undergraduates to apply additional academic credits solely to the CCT graduate degree.
+Students in the Accelerated Program must complete the 120 credits and 38 courses (Georgetown College students) or 40 courses (SFS students) required for their Bachelor’s degree programs, as well as the 39 credits required for the CCT Master’s program, without a break in between.
+When they are in the final semesters of their undergraduate program, these students would take CCT courses which would count towards both their undergraduate and CCT degrees.
+They may also take others that would count solely to the CCT degree.

-During the junior or senior years, with advisement from the undergraduate academic dean and the CCT Program, the undergraduate student selects and takes up to two 3-credit CCT courses to be double-counted toward both the Bachelor’s and the CCT Master's degrees.
-The courses may be CCT elective courses, core courses (CCTP-505, CCTP-506), research methods courses, or graduate courses offered by other departments or programs that the CCT program has approved in advance.
-These courses must be taken within the junior or senior year, and not earlier.
-The student must identify these courses before the conferral of the Bachelor degree.
-These courses will be included in the earned hours and GPAs of both the undergraduate record and the graduate record.
+During the junior or senior years, with advisement from the undergraduate academic dean and the CCT Program, the undergraduate student takes up to two 3-credit CCT courses to be double-counted toward both the Bachelor’s and the CCT Master's degrees.
+The courses may be CCT elective courses, core courses (CCTP-505, CCTP-506), research methods courses, or graduate-level courses offered by other departments or programs that CCT has approved in advance.
+These courses can only be taken within the junior or senior year, and will be included in the earned hours and GPAs of both the undergraduate record and the graduate record.
 These double-counted courses will not be marked on the undergraduate record as having any special status in the undergraduate degree.